fledge-iot/fledge-north-kafka/docs/index.rst

   - **Send JSON**: This controls how JSON data points should be sent to Kafka.
 These may be sent as strings or as JSON objects.

-  - **Compression Type**: Type of compression codec to be used before sending data to kafka broker.
-Supported compression types are gzip, snappy and lz4.
-Default value is none.
+  - **Compression Codec**: The compression codec to be used to send data to the Kafka broker.
+Supported compression codecs are; gzip, snappy, lz4 or none.
+The default value is none, in which case no compression will take place.
+Plugin will send data with no/previous compression in case of any failure to set compression codec.

   - **Data Source**: Which Fledge data to send to Kafka; Readings or Fledge Statistics.